numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 UFunc machinery, since both the actual UFunc loop calls, as well as the the initial dispatching steps have to be modified.

-In general, the correct ``UFuncImpl``, also those returned by a promoter, will be cached (or stored) inside a hashtable for efficient lookup.
+In general, the correct ``ArrayMethod``, also those returned by a promoter, will be cached (or stored) inside a hashtable for efficient lookup.